sddevelopment-be/penguin-pragmatic-patterns/docs/productivity/articles/agility-and-software-craftsmanship.md

 Just remember that if you do choose this option, it is up to you to understand the approaches they are trying to sell and the problems those approaches can solve.
 These consults and training seminars are useful to change your perspective of things, and to show you possible alternatives to your way of working.
 Armed with this knowledge, you can go back to your daily tasks and be mindful of inefficiencies.
-Maybe that _"Test Driven Development"_ training you took a few months ago was on to something, and maybe applying those practices will help our team produce less bugs and miss less deadlines.
+Maybe that _"Test Driven Development"_ training you took a few months ago was on to something, and maybe applying those practices will help your team produce less bugs and miss less deadlines.

 You can always start trying a new approach.
 If you continually evaluate if it is helping your team, or rather slowing it down in the long run, you will know whether to keep the process or not.
-The core values of the [The Manifesto for Agile Software Development](https://agilemanifesto.org/), and it's [twelfde principles of agile software](https://agilemanifesto.org/principles.html) are a great point of reference if you are in doubt of what to try next.
+The core values of the [The Manifesto for Agile Software Development](https://agilemanifesto.org/), and it's [twelve principles of agile software](https://agilemanifesto.org/principles.html) are a great point of reference if you are in doubt of what to try next.
 But remember they are **references and advise**, not the law.

 **Listen to your team, gather ideas from skilled people (internal and external), and be on the lookout for improvements to your process.